plone/documentation/docs/classic-ui/portlets.md

 1. Navigate to the web page where you want to add the portlet.

-2. Click on the "Manage portlets" link in the toolbar of the page and select the region on the page to modify.
+2. Click on the {guilabel}`Manage portlets` link in the toolbar of the page and select the region on the page to modify.
    This will open the "Manage portlets" screen.

-3. In the "Add portlets" menu, select the portlet that you want to add and click the "Add" button.
+3. In the {menuselection}`Add portlets` menu, select the portlet that you want to add, and click the {guilabel}`Add` button.
   This will open an edit form, now fill in the form.

 4. Click the "Save" button to save your changes and add the portlet to the web page.